markwperry/imap_mayflower/README.md

-# imap_mayflower
+# The IMAP Mayflower
-Mass Email Relocation for Insanely Large Inboxes
+Legal Mass Migration for Insanely Overpopulated Inboxes

 A Python script to efficiently archive large volumes of emails from your IMAP inbox to a designated archive folder, processing them in manageable batches to avoid server timeouts.